-57 See id.
-For a discussion of the potential negative effects of U.S.-Mexico Free Trade, although not specifically addressed to California.
+57 See id. for a discussion of the potential negative effects of U.S.-Mexico Free Trade, although not specifically addressed to California.
 The overall analysis, however, clearly applies directly to California since California is more deeply involved in the production of fruits and vegetables than any other region of the United States.
-Such products are identified by the study as the most highly vulnerable to import competition from Mexico.
+Such products are identified by the study as the most highly vulnerable to import competition is questionable whether all California producers could find adequate substitute crops or markets to replace lost production.